asaadsaad/MWA-homework04-nodejs03/README.md

 # MWA Homework
 ## Exercise
-Update yesterday's homework and use a child process to run any CPU-intensive work.
+Update yesterday's homework and use a child process to execute any CPU-intensive work away from Node main process.